dandonahoe/crude-cards/README.md

 2. **Gameplay**:

-    - The Dealer plays a black card with a prompt or question (e.g., "Why can't I sleep at night?").
+    - The Dealer plays a black card with a prompt or question e.g., "Wy can't I sleep at night?").
     - The other players choose the funniest white card from their hand to complete the sentence or answer the question.
     - The Dealer reviews the responses and selects the one they find funniest.